Magnification and evolution bias of transient sources: GWs and SNIa: Impact on observables

-Finally, we explored the impact of the biases modelled in this paper on the auto-correlation angular power spectrum across redshift.
+Finally, we explore the impact of the biases modelled in this paper on the auto-correlation angular power spectrum across redshift.
 We plot the percentage difference between the non-zero biases case with respect to the zero bias case as a function of redshift in figure \ref{fig:same_ell}.
 The step in the plot represents the binning used for both GWs and SNIa, respectively $z=0.2$ and $z=1$; thus, we decided to avoid a smooth curve for clarity.
 On the LHS we plot the difference when calculated for GWs observed with an ET-like detector, and on the RHS the same for SNIa from a magnitude-limited survey.
 The former shows (positive) deviation from zero from around $z=1$, growing almost linearly with redshift.
-It also shows that before such a point, the angular power spectrum with biases accounted for is smaller than that with biases set to zero (i.e. the difference in the rough range $0<z<1.2$ is negative).
+It also shows that before such a point, the angular power spectrum with biases accounted for \refrep{grows slightly and turns back towards zero}.
 An explanation of this could be traced to the behaviour of the magnification and evolution biases for ET and CE (shown in figure \ref{fig:evo_bias_3G}).
-Since $s^{GW}$ is significantly close to zero, the largest contribution will be given by the evolution bias; and considering that $b_e^{GW}$ is negative for $z<1.5$, this might explain the negative dip in the percentage difference for GWs in figure \ref{fig:same_ell}.
+Since $s^{GW}$ is significantly close to zero, the largest contribution will be given by the evolution bias; and considering that $b_e^{GW}$ \refrep{crosses zero around} $z<1.5$, this might explain the dip in the percentage difference for GWs in figure \ref{fig:same_ell}.

-On the other hand, as shown in figure \ref{fig:biases_SNIa}, the evolution bias of SNIa was significantly small, whereas $s^{SNIa}$ was substantially larger than the GWs case.
+On the other hand, as shown in figure \ref{fig:biases_SNIa}, the evolution bias of SNIa was very small, whereas $s^{SNIa}$ was substantially larger than the GWs case.
 The Doppler kernel in figure \ref{fig:doppler} and the lensing amplitude in figure \ref{fig:lensing_}, the correction terms for SNIa were dominated by the impact of the large magnification bias; similarly, the difference in the auto-correlation angular power spectra between the case with biases and the one with them set to zero, is significantly impacted by the magnification bias.
 This is clear by the shape of the curves shown in RHS of figure \ref{fig:same_ell}: the difference is zero until the redshift value at which the corresponding $s^{SNIa}$ starts growing.

 Figure \ref{fig:same_ell} further stresses that for SNIa the models can be clearly distinguished from $z\sim1$; however, whereas auto-correlation angular power spectra with GWs do highlight the need for accounting for the biases, they do not provide large enough differences between the models considered.
 Such distinction is only seen when cross-correlating separate redshift bins, as seen in figure \ref{fig:cross_bins}.